 - Proximate Cause

 The case result depends on whether the defendant had some kind of duty towards the plaintiff.
 A duty comes into play when the law recognizes an association between the plaintiff and the defendant.
-This association or relationship requires the defendant to act specifically towards the plaintiff.
-In Texas, a judge, rather than a jury, decide if the plaintiff is owed any duties by the defendant.
+This association or relationship requires the defendant to act specifically toward the plaintiff.
+In Texas, a judge, rather than a jury, decide if the defendant owes the plaintiff any duties.

 Breach of Duty